Trantorian1/rust-mq/README.md

 ## ⚙️ Usage

 You can create a new message queue with `channel`.
-This will allocate a fixed-size ring buffer up-front for the queue to use. `rust-mq` differs from other channels though in ways that make it especially suited to handling application-critical information:
+This will allocate a fixed-size ring buffer for the queue to use. `rust-mq` differs from other channels in ways that make it especially suited to handling application-critical information:

 1. When resubscribing, a new receiver will still be able to receive messages which were sent before it was created, as long as those messages have not already been received.